 A cigarette distributor is one of the following:

 A distributor permit is required to perform any of these activities.
 The distributor permit is issued for a period beginning on the first day of March each year (or the actual first business date if that date is after March 1).
 The permit expires on the last day of February the following year.
 The fee for a distributor permit is $300 annually, but this fee is prorated based on the first business date the distributor is subject to permitting.
-Permitted distributors will receive a renewal packet prior to the expiration date of their permit.
+Each permitted distributor will receive a renewal packet prior to the expiration date of their permit.
 Failure to renew a required permit by the renewal due date results in a $50 late fee.